Borough Hall/Court Street station: Dual Contracts

-The Lexington Avenue Line north of Grand Central–42nd Street opened on August 1, 1918, and all Eastern Parkway Line services were sent via the Lexington Avenue Line.
-Less than a year later, on April 15, 1919, the Broadway–Seventh Avenue Line station opened when the Brooklyn branch of that line was extended from Wall Street in Manhattan to Atlantic Avenue in Brooklyn.
-Through service between the Brooklyn Line and the Broadway–Seventh Avenue Line was inaugurated with this extension.
-In 1920, a project to construct a new entrance at the northwestern corner of Joralemon Street and Court Street was completed.
+In 1920, a new entrance at the northwestern corner of Joralemon Street and Court Street was completed.
 That year, the Eastern Parkway Line was extended east of Atlantic Avenue.
 The Joralemon Street Tunnel services, which had previously served all stops on the Eastern Parkway Line, became express services, while the Broadway–Seventh Avenue Line services ran local on the Eastern Parkway Line.
+Although the Eastern Parkway Line's express tracks already existed, they previously had been used only for storage.
+The tracks were reconfigured so that Eastern Parkway express trains could no longer stop at the Hoyt Street station, the next stop east.